List of Major League Baseball perfect games: Félix Hernández

 On August 15, 2012, Félix Hernández of the Seattle Mariners threw the 23rd perfect game in MLB history (and the first in August) against the Tampa Bay Rays.
 This was the first perfect game in Mariners history, and the franchise's fourth no-hitter; it also made 2012 the first and to date only MLB season in which three perfect games were recorded.
 Hernandez's performance was highlighted by 12 strikeouts and a career-high 26 swinging-strikes.
 In an on-field interview immediately following the last out, Hernandez said he had started thinking about the possibility of a perfect game in the second inning.
 It was the third time in the past four seasons that Tampa Bay was on the losing side of a perfect game.
 Four Rays—Evan Longoria, Carlos Peña, B.J.
 Upton, and Ben Zobrist—joined Alfredo Griffin in having played in three perfect games for the losing team; all four also participated in Buehrle's and Braden's.

+Domingo Germán

+On June 28, 2023, Domingo Germán of the New York Yankees pitched the 24th perfect game in MLB history against the Oakland Athletics.
+It was the fourth perfect game by a Yankee and the 13th no-hitter in franchise history.
+As the Yankees scored 11 runs, this set a new record for the highest scoring perfect game.
+Germán became the first Dominican-born player to throw a perfect game.